 We understand the instinct of wanting to know exactly where you can look to get a high-paying job the fastest (though “high-paying” may not apply to start-ups until they make some big bucks).
 But you can’t make assumptions about what a company can and cannot afford.

-There are about 4,000 publicly traded companies in the United States of the millions of companies in the country.
+As of a few years ago, there are about 4,000 publicly traded companies in the United States of the millions of companies in the country.
 This means we have no idea about the financials of the vast majority of organizations that may need our services.

 If you see a company that you think you’d like working for, pitch them!
 The worst that can happen is they don’t answer or say, “no.” (In which case, you can always re-pitch them three, six, or nine months down the road.)
 Or maybe you do work for them and decide it’s not a company for you.
 As a copywriter, you have a skill you can take with you.
 You are never stuck working for a company you don’t love.

-So, as much as possible, notice when your brain is making assumptions based on 0 data and pitch!
+So, as much as possible, notice when your brain is making assumptions based on zero data and pitch!
 You have the tools to say “yes” or “no” to a project based on what happens after that.

 Why You Need to Try Copywriting in a Few Different Industries